 Destroyers of music since their inception – or at least since they materialised on this planet sometime during the self-induced hallucinations of the masses in the late 60s/early 70s – The Residents were doing their utmost to kill commercial music.
 Well, maybe not kill it, but perhaps remind us that it was dead.
 And we had killed it.
 The Beatles had done it all, after all.
 The Beatles had copied all the styles, stolen all the chord progressions, mixed up the melodies, and repurposed the entire history of western music in one profitable postmodern package.
 Nope, there was nobody before, during or after the Beatles.
 Nothing.
 Just the void.

 Their 1974 debut album, Meet The Residents (reviewed here), took a while to take hold.
-People were too busy searching for the dark side of the moon (spoiler: there is no dark side in the moon really; as a matter of fact, it’s all dark, you fools!).
+People were too busy searching for the dark side of the moon (spoiler: there is no dark side of the moon really; as a matter of fact, it’s all dark, you fools!).
 Though the the Nazi imagery in the artwork was, unsurprisingly, misunderstood by more than a few people, 1976’s The Third Reich ‘n Roll was a commentary on how rock ‘n roll brainwashed the youth of the world, its mashup of sounds, styles and samples an act of cultural sabotage, bringing down the walls from within.
 And then along came three, Fingerprince, their 1977 entry in the competition of calamity and creativity.
 Avant-garde and minimalist, it was no match for punk’s palatability.
 The Sex Pistols did it all, after all.
 They copied all the styles – of the 50s at least, stole all the chords – all the barre chords at least, spat on the melodies, and repacked rage in a profitable postmodern package.
 Nope, there was nobody before, during or after The Sex Pistols.
 Nothing.
 Just the void.

 The void must have taken a rest soon after – or left a gap – because, an oddity for the band, the first pressings of 1978’s 7-song EP Duck Stab quickly sold out and so it was quickly re-released as an album twinned with Buster and Glen on side two to soon cement the band’s cult following and establish them as an almost-commercial entity.
 Unhinged, demented, and nightmare-inducing, the sinister sounds that swirled and swilled into the swollen ears of the era had somehow been crafted into short and jaunty tunes that perhaps not quite but almost do resemble the pop song, without the obvious verse/chorus structure.
 Their fifteen minutes of fame loomed.
 But no. Heads had begun talking, The Stones were banging on about some girls, Bob Marley was wailing away, and the man machine occupying some German power station was nudging us into the electronic automation of the 80s.